EstoesMoises/EstoesMoises/README.md

-I'm Moises.
-Just a guy with a PC that is too curious to stop creating stuff with it.
+I'm Moises, just a guy with a computer, internet connection, and way too much curiosity for my own good.
+I hold the delusion that this is all you really need to start making cool stuff.

 Currently working as a **Technical Service Manager** @ **[Stack Overflow](https://stackoverflow.com/)**, where AI learns all the marvelous code that powers my frustration when I go on a vibe-coding spree.
 I'm tasked with improving customer-facing technical operations and just do things that I believe are cool :D (it seems to work).